 - Budget

-Financial Goals
+Determine Your Financial Goals

-The triangle approach is based on your financial goals.
+The Triangle Approach is based on your financial goals.
 Therefore, it’s imperative that you sit down and figure out what you want from your money before building your triangle.

-Budget
+Build Your Budget

-The next step to building your triangle is developing your budget.
 Budgets get a bad rap, but they are wonderful tools that help you tell your money where to go.
 Don’t think of a budget as a limit – think of it as a roadmap to achieving your goals.

 A harsh truth about life is that there are always bills to pay.
 Regardless of your goals, you must pay your mortgage, car note, credit card, and utility bills.